-- Courses graded under the S/U do not count toward fulfillment of degree requirements and are not computed in the grade point average. - Choosing this option is at the student's discretion but requires instructor and program director/dean approval. - Grade of "S" signifies performance at B- or better level; "U" signifies performance at a level lower than B-.
+- Courses graded S/U do not count toward fulfillment of degree requirements and are not computed in the grade point average. - Choosing this option is at the student's discretion, but requires approval from the instructor and the program director/dean. - A grade of "S" signifies performance at B- or better level; a grade of "U" signifies performance at a level lower than B-.